serverless/examples/aws-node-simple-http-endpoint/README.md

 -->
 # Simple HTTP Endpoint Example

 This example demonstrates how to setup a simple HTTP GET endpoint.
-Once you ping it, it will reply with the current time.
-While the internal function is name `currentTime` the HTTP endpoint is exposed as `ping`.
+Once you fetch it, it will reply with the current time.
+While the internal function is name `currentTime` the HTTP endpoint is exposed as `time`.

 ## Use Cases